kwang19/chessboard/README.md

 # Chessboard

-A ruby gem to generate necessary assets (javascripts, stylesheets and images), controller and view in order to easily add varieties of chessboards in your Ruby on Rails 5 applications.
-Thanks to chess libraries like [chessboard.js](https://github.com/oakmac/chessboardjs/) and [chess.js] (https://github.com/jhlywa/chess.js) and awesome power of Ruby on Rails, you can add a nice chessboard in your rails 5 application with literally 3 commands.
+A ruby gem to generate necessary assets (javascripts, stylesheets and images), controller and view in order to easily include varieties of chessboards in your Ruby on Rails 5 applications.
+Thanks to chess libraries like [chessboard.js](https://github.com/oakmac/chessboardjs/) and [chess.js](https://github.com/jhlywa/chess.js) and the awesome power of Ruby on Rails, you can add a nice chessboard in your rails 5 application with literally 3 commands.

 ## Installation